avniproject/calcutta-kids/migration.md

 where id in
       (<ids_list>);
 ```
-**7. Delete invalid userGroup privileges that are mapped to entities outside target organisation **
+**8. (Optional) Delete invalid userGroup privileges that are mapped to entities outside target organisation**

 ```sql